Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Results

 \subsubsection{Data in Included Literature}

-The number of participants in internal datasets varied by orders of magnitude, with each study including 1 to 664 ovarian cancer patients, and one study including over 10,000 total patients across a range of 32 malignancies \cite{Kalra2020}.
-Only the five most common subtypes of ovarian carcinoma were used, with no study reporting the inclusion of less common carcinomas or non-epithelial ovarian cancers.
+The number of participants in internal datasets varied by orders of magnitude, with each study including 1 to 776 ovarian cancer patients, and one study including over 10,000 total patients across a range of 32 malignancies \cite{Kalra2020}.
+Most research only used data from the five most common subtypes of ovarian carcinoma, though one recent study included the use of sex cord-stromal tumours \cite{Meng2023}.
 Only one study explicitly included any prospective data collection, and this was only for a small subset which was not used for external validation \cite{Boehm2022}.

 As shown in Figure \ref{fig:slides}, the number of pathology slides used was often much greater than the number of patients included, with three studies using over 1000 slides from ovarian cancer patients \cite{Kothari2012, Yu2020, Liu2022}.
-Most of the studies used WSIs for model development (27/36), with others using tissue microarrays (TMAs) (4/36) or pre-cropped digital pathology images (2/36).
-Most studies used H\&E-stained tissue (27/36) and the others used a variety of IHC stains (9/36), with no two papers reporting the use of the same IHC stains.
+In most of the studies, model development samples were WSIs containing resected or biopsied tissue (34/45), with others using individual tissue microarray (TMA) core images (5/45) or pre-cropped digital pathology images (3/45).
+Most studies used H\&E-stained tissue (33/45) and others used a variety of IHC stains (11/45), with no two papers reporting the use of the same IHC stains.
 Some studies included multi-modal approaches, using genomics \cite{Poruthoor2013,Yaar2020,Ghoniem2021,Zeng2021,Boehm2022}, proteomics \cite{Poruthoor2013,Zeng2021}, transcriptomics \cite{Zeng2021}, and radiomics \cite{Boehm2022} data alongside histopathological data.